NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 2. __EnergyPlus measures__ can be run on the IDF file before it is handed to EnergyPlus.
 3. __Reporting measures__ produce reports to chart results, provide quality assurance, and quality control on models.

 Drag measures from the library onto a drop zone in the middle panel.
 You must choose the right type of measure and the way you want it applied.
 Choose the __Always Run Measures__ if you want the measure to run on every design alternative.
 Or, choose a __Measure Group__ for measures you do not want to run on every model.
-Usually measure groups contain one type of measure with different parameters, because only one measure from a measure group can be applied to each design alternative.
+Usually, measure groups contain one type of measure with different parameters, because only one measure from a measure group can be applied to each design alternative.

 The measures are applied to the model in order from top to bottom.
-So you can reorder measure groups and always apply measures by using the gray arrows on the right.
+You can reorder measure groups and always apply measures by using the gray arrows on the right.

 ![Measures Example](../../img/pat/measure_groups.png "Measure Examples")

 *Above: The "Set Window to Wall Ratio by Facade Group 1" contains 3 versions of the same measure with different parameter settings.
 The next section will show how to set measure parameters.*

-Check out the [Measure Writing Guide](../measures/Measure-Writing-Guide.md) on the OpenStudio Website and start writing your own custom measures.
+Check out the [Measure Writing Guide](../measures/Measure-Writing-Guide.md) and start writing your own custom measures.

 <iframe width="640" height="360" src="http://www.youtube.com/embed/3rmElK_OB28?rel=0&start=112&end=273&autoplay=0" frameborder="0" allowfullscreen></iframe>